rudderlabs/rudderstack-docs/destinations/marketing/clevertap.md

 ## Device token upload using cloud mode

+{% hint style="info" %}
+This section is applicable for the Android and iOS sources when sending events via the Cloud Mode.
+{% endhint %}

-For `android` and `iOS` sources for cloud mode when device token is present in `context.device.token` in identify calls we will use [Clevertap Device Token Upload API](https://developer.clevertap.com/docs/upload-device-tokens-api) to upload device token for the identified user.
-For `android` we set the token type as `fcm` and for `iOS` we set it as `apns`
+When the device token is present in `context.device.token` in `identify` calls, RudderStack will use the [CleverTap Device Token Upload API](https://developer.clevertap.com/docs/upload-device-tokens-api) to upload the device token for the identified user.
+For Android, RudderStack sets the token type as `fcm`.
+For iOS, it is set as `apns`.

+{% hint style="warning" %}
-To use this feature you should have `Use Clevertap ObjectId for Mapping` option enabled, as we have to use `objectId`(Clevertap) to upload device token
+To use this feature you should have enabled the **Use Clevertap ObjectId for Mapping** option in the dashboard, as RudderStack needs the `objectId` to upload the device token.
+{% endhint %}

 ## Page